Johannes Post: Early life

-Johannes Post was born on October 4, 1906 in the village of Hollandscheveld.
+Johannes Post was born on October 4, 1906, in the village of Hollandscheveld.
 He was the eleventh and youngest child of Jan-Wolters Post and Trijntje Tempen.
 He attended primary school, and afterwards attended one year of MULO before going to work at his father's company.
 Post became a farmer in Nieuwlande, alongside being an alderman and councilor in the municipality of Oosterhesselen.
 He also worked trading eggs, poultry and horses.
 Post was a member of the Anti-Revolutionary Party (ARP).
 On November 26, 1929, Post married Dien Salomons (1903-1991), having nine children together.

 Beginning of World War II

-Post's planned to go to the west of the Netherlands during May 1940 to fight the Germans but was unable to due to the rapid end of the fighting.
+Post planned to go to the west of the Netherlands during May 1940 to fight the Germans but was unable to due to the rapid end of the fighting.
 Until 1942, he was involved in minor acts of resistance such as refusing to pay income tax and distributing illegal literature.

 Marinus Post, one of Johannes' brothers was involved directly in the resistance, and while at his house in 1942, he met Arnold Douwes and Dr. Cohen.
 Cohen was a Jewish refugee, and he told Johannes about the ongoing persecution of Jews.
 Later, with the help of his brother Post traveled around the Netherlands, finding Jews and bringing them to Nieuwlande.
 They would be picked up by Dien Post, and brought to their farmhouse.
 Later, the individuals would be transferred to permanent houses to hide in.
 The houses where they hid were originally from their extended family, but eventually the townsfolk of Nieuwlande helped as well.

 With the help of Arnold Douwes and Nico Leons, a network for hiding Jews in Nieuwlande and the surrounding area was established.
 Johannes would bring Jews to houses and persuade people into giving them shelter, using moral and religious arguments to convince the residents.
 He was also helped in this by his role in the community, previously being the deputy major of the local regional council, the head of his large family, and a successful farmer.
 Through Post's efforts, the community became a hotspot for hiding Jews.
 He stayed in contact with the leaders of the Anti-Revolutionary Party and the resistance through the Trouw newspaper.

 While traveling to Amsterdam, Johannes met Celina Kuyper, a Jewish resistance member from Rotterdam.
 Kuyper started working as a courier for Post under an alias, Thea van Zuylen.

 In Summer 1943, Post took part in raids on registration offices.
 These strikes were a response to the Nazis arresting soldiers from the former Dutch army and taking them to Germany to work on Arbeitseinsatz.
 Many of these soldiers went into hiding, which necessitated more goods to keep them fed.
 The registration offices held food coupons and other goods, making them the target for the raids.
 Soon after, Johannes went into hiding due to attention from the Nazis, but he was arrested soon after.